ac238/skyrmions-trial/README.md

 The solid-angle formula is complicated, so I calculated it in pieces.
 For any parts that used the magnitude, I simply substituted 1.

 % Topological charge
-I numerically integrated rho over all space to find Q, the topological charge.
+I numerically integrated rho over all space to find Q_top, the topological charge.
-I used periodic indexing so that Q should always be exactly an integer.
+I used periodic indexing so that Q_top should always be exactly an integer.
 If this isn't the case when a dynamical term is turned on, then there is an issue.
-The sign of Q is always positive; this needs to be fixed.
+The sign of Q_top is always positive; this needs to be fixed.

 % plot
 For each index, quiver creates a field of vectors whose components are proportional to m1 and m2 at positions xx and yy.
-The contour plot is of rho, the Pontryagin density.
+The contour plot is of rho, the Pontryagin density, but it can be changed to check other unseen values such as m3 or norm_m (to ensure it is preserved).
+A line of code is present which can be uncommented to replace the graphs with a single "slice" of the skyrmion along the x-axis.